-This resonance is based on a community’s social processes and values, interacting with ideologies that are commonly shared.
-It may be described metaphorically as a vibration of energy that is consistent with the culture of a particular community.
-Such resonance is felt deeply inside the community and emerges from the spiritual values and ways of knowing and interacting that are commonly shared.
+Cultural Resonance means educating students in an awareness and sensitivity consistent with the cultural life force of a particular community.
+This resonance is based on the community’s social processes and values, intersecting with commonly shared ideologies.
+Cultural Resonance may be described metaphorically as a vibration of energy consistent with the culture of a particular community.
+Such resonance is felt deeply inside the community and emerges from the spiritual values and ways of knowing and interacting shared by community members.

-He maintains, “We live in a universe of law and order and there are principles by which all our life’s experiences, conditions, and events take place” (1998).
+These are universal principles that Ron Karenga, founder of Kwanza, calls divine creativity principles that are timeless truths.
+He maintains, “We live in a universe of law and order and there are principles by which all our life’s experiences, conditions, and events take place” (Karenga, 1968).

 A safe and accepting learning environment that nurtures teamwork, diversity, and the concept of the extended family.

 A welcoming and encouraging attitude toward African centered languages and art forms, and an open-minded attitude toward other cultural expressions.